v33lynn/v33lynn.github.io/README.md

-# redirect to domain host.
+# repo should redirect to domain host.
 # to view locally, download/clone and open index.html on local machine.